Ortwin De Wolf

-Ortwin De Wolf (born 23 April 1996) is a Belgian professional footballer who plays as a goalkeeper for Antwerp in the Belgian First Division A. He previously played for Lokeren and Eupen.
+Ortwin De Wolf (born 23 April 1997) is a Belgian professional footballer who plays as a goalkeeper for Belgian Pro League club Mechelen.
+He previously played for Lokeren, Eupen, Antwerp and Zulte Waregem.

 Club career

 Ortwin De Wolf started his career with Lokeren.
 He moved to Eupen on 20 July 2019.

 On 5 July 2021, he moved to Antwerp on a permanent basis after playing for them on loan in the previous season and signed a three-year contract.

+On 9 January 2024, De Wolf signed with Zulte Waregem.

+On 28 June 2024, De Wolf joined Mechelen on a three-year deal.

+International career

+In October 2024 he was named in the senior Belgium squad for the 2024–25 UEFA Nations League matches against Italy and France on 10 and 14 October 2024, respectively.